CSCfi/csc-user-guide/docs/apps/cutadapt.md

 ## Available

--   Puhti-rhel8: 3.2, 3.4, 3.5
+-   Puhti: 3.2, 3.4, 3.5

 ## Usage

-In Puhti-rhel8, latest version of Cutadapt can be taken in use by loading a module:
+In Puhti, latest version of Cutadapt can be taken in use by loading a module:

 ```bash
 module load cutadapt